trcrsired/Portable-Cpp-Guideline/README.md

 inline constexpr bool myisupper(char_type ch) noexcept {
 	return u8'A'<=ch&&ch<=u8'Z';//simple and naive implementation
-//Ok for ascii based execution charset.
-Need to do more work for ebcdic and big endian wchar_t.
-We ignore those cases here if you do not use them.
-They should not matter for 99.999999% of code.
+// Ok for ascii based execution charset.
+// Need to do more work for ebcdic and big endian wchar_t.
+// We ignore those cases here if you do not use them.
+// They should not matter for 99.999999% of code.
 }

 char ch{};